 2. Wear loose-fitting, comfortable clothing

-In addition to contributing to good circulation, loose-fitting clothing will help keep you comfortable while flying, which can especially be a concern if flying during a pregnancy.
+In addition to contributing to good circulation, loose-fitting clothing will help keep you comfortable while flying, which is a must for someone who is pregnant.

 3. Drink plenty of fluids

 Flight cabins have low humidity which can lead to dehydration.
 Be sure to drink plenty of water to stay well hydrated, which also helps keep the risk of DVT low.

 You should, however, avoid gassy food and drinks since gasses expand at high altitudes.
 Moreover, eating or drinking gassy things can cause discomfort, especially for pregnant women.

 Last but not least, even expectant mothers must wear their safety belt.
 Even if you will not be able to secure yourself in the same way when you are pregnant, the adjustment is not so different.
 Simply buckle the belt under your abdomen for a safe flight.